Sometimes you think everything’s been taken care of.

 Curt lifted Leo’s head, turned it face-down, and smashed it into the floor.
 Leo groaned.

 “Oops!
-Sorry, your head accidentally slipped out of my hands.”
+Sorry, officer.
+His head slipped out of my hands.”
 He shifted his weight back onto Leo’s shoulders, and Leo groaned again.

 “Hello, Jeremy.
 I’m surprised you’re calling me in the middle of your school day.”